develoba/odin_project/etch-a-sketch/README.md

 ## Libraries used
 Besides the main stack, I used [html2canvas](https://github.com/niklasvh/html2canvas) library in order to capture the grid of the draw and convert it to a canvas element so that it can be downloaded.

+# Motivation
+As it was previously mentioned, the main motivation of this project is to keep on completing assignments of [The Odin Project](https://theodinproject.com) and to practice on Javascript skills learnt.

+These kind of projects motivates me a lot, because the course gives the first guidelines to make a basic project, but you are also able to add more features and then having a full project designed from scratch and with your own ideas.

+Moreover, I firstly took this project as a big challenge because I had no idea how to make the pixels painted according to the mouse events.
+But after reading other's people code, understanding it and searching for more documentation, I found myself capable of doing it.
+After completing this part, I thought about adding the downloading feature and I was in the same point again of having no clue about how to implement it.
+After some searches I found a library that could help in this implementation and I finally got it.

+After all, the main motivation at the start of this project was to see basic guidelines with a blank document and thinking about making my own project from scratch.
+When I finished the project, it motivated me much more seeing me capable of understanding new concepts and applying them to my website.

 # Detailed Implementation
 ## Design
 Two general designs were made.
 I created the first one for larger screens like desktops or tablets; while the second design was adapted to smallest screens as phone devices.